borenstein-lab/MetaLAFFA/README.md

         4. Finally, the script runs `condor_submit` on the command-line, providing the path to the config file for this job.

-##### Using a different step in metaLAFFA as a starting point
+##### Using a different step in MetaLAFFA as a starting point

-While metaLAFFA defaults to taking in unfiltered FASTQs, it is also possible for metaLAFFA to take input files appropriate for any step in the pipeline.
+While MetaLAFFA defaults to taking in unfiltered FASTQs, it is also possible for MetaLAFFA to take input files appropriate for any step in the pipeline.
 For example, if you have already processed and filtered your FASTQ files, you can use those as input to the pipeline as long as they follow the correct naming scheme (e.g. `<sample_id>.<type_id>.fastq.gz` for FASTQs).
 To find the naming scheme for input files for different steps in the pipeline, you can look in the configuration submodule associated with the step and look at the `input` setting.

-You must indicate which intermediate step you want metaLAFFA to start from by appropriately modifying the `pipeline_steps.txt` file.
+You must indicate which intermediate step you want MetaLAFFA to start from by appropriately modifying the `pipeline_steps.txt` file.
 This file tells the pipeline what the input to each step in the pipeline is (either initial input data or the output of previous steps).
 For example, by default the host filtering step takes in the initial input data as its input, and this is indicated by the line `host_filter:INPUT` (step name on the left, followed by a colon and then a comma-separated list of where the input to the step comes from).
 If you want to start from FASTQs that you have already filtered, you would make the following changes to `pipeline_steps.txt`:

 -   Change the reading mapping step input to be the initial input data (i.e. changing `map_reads_to_genes:quality_filter` -&gt;; `map_reads_to_genes:INPUT`).
 -   Comment-out or delete steps that you don't want to run (i.e. for all lines for steps starting with `host_filter`, `duplicate_filter`, or `quality_filter`, either put a `#` at the front of the line or delete the line).

-Once you've made those changes, metaLAFFA will start from the read mapping step and use files in the `data` directory as input.
+Once you've made those changes, MetaLAFFA will start from the read mapping step and use files in the `data` directory as input.
 There are step markers that can be used to indicate certain features of each step, and these should be placed at the beginning of the line for the associated step in`pipeline_steps.txt`.
 These markers include:

 `$`: This step produces a final output file that should be copied to a location apart from the rest of the output files to make it easier to locate.
 Additionally, to avoid unnecessary work, Snakemake will not run any steps that are not required to generate any final output files.

 `*`: This step produces a summary table for one or more steps in the pipeline.
 At the end of the pipeline, the outputs of these steps are merged into a single master summary table as a final output.

-### Running metaLAFFA
+### Running MetaLAFFA

-Here we provide a walkthrough for running metaLAFFA on a metagenomic shotgun sequencing dataset starting from unfiltered FASTQs.
+Here we provide a walkthrough for running MetaLAFFA on a metagenomic shotgun sequencing dataset starting from unfiltered FASTQs.

 ##### Prepare input data files

 1. Obtain metagenomic shotgun sequencing data in FASTQ format to annotate.
 This can either be your own data, or you can download publicly available data to try annotating (e.g. from [the Human Microbiome Project](https://portal.hmpdacc.org/)).

-2. Format the names of your initial FASTQs to follow the default naming convention recognized by metaLAFFA:
+2. Format the names of your initial FASTQs to follow the default naming convention recognized by MetaLAFFA:

     Forward-read FASTQs should be named `<sample>.R1.fastq.gz`